 The Community Scholarship Fund was founded by 2018 Bezos Scholar Alex Bremer and educator Lori Flynn.

-Orange College Awareness Day (OCAD) on April 7
+Orange College Awareness Day (OCAD): originally planned for April 7

 OCAD was founded by 2017 Bezos Scholar Taiwo Odunowo and educator Hooman Behzadpour.

 South Texas Ideas Festival (STXi) on April 25

 For the fourth year in a row, the South Texas Ideas Festival (STXi) is connecting local community leaders with young adults in Edinburg, Texas.
 STXi is led by student leaders Josue Bello, Vanesa Marmolejos and educator Marcos Silva from Idea Quest College Preparatory.
 The team works to raises awareness of the increasingly critical role that young people play in the Rio Grande Valley and strengthen cultural identities of youth by giving them the chance to explore overlooked aspects of the community while defying stereotypes that they may have internalized.

 STXi was founded by 2016 Bezos Scholar Michael Mireles and educator Marcos Silva.